-ARF incurs various costs during the construction period of the new Pets and Vets Center.
+ARF incurred various costs during the construction period of the new Pets and Vets Center.
 Such costs include architectural fees to draft plans, permits, and construction management fees, as well as construction costs.
-ARF records these costs as assets (construction in progress) until the building is placed in service.
+ARF recorded these costs as assets (construction in progress) until the Pets and Vets Center was placed in service in April 2021.
 Construction in progress is not depreciated until the completion of the construction.